WrittenGames/OpenIdUserBundle/Resources/doc/index.md

 ### Next Steps

-For anything (a lot of things) not covered in this documentation, please refer to the documentations of the FOSUserBundle and the FpOpenIdBundle.
+For anything (a lot of things) not covered in this documentation, please refer to the documentation of the FOSUserBundle, the FpOpenIdBundle, and Symfony.